Buying a used car can be a great deal — if you play it smart.

 Smart move 9.
 Ask the private owner or dealer for service records.

-“If a private owner doesn’t have records, that’s a sign the person didn’t take care of the auto the way they should have,” Fix says.
+“If a private owner doesn’t have records, that could be a sign the person didn’t take care of the auto the way they should have,” Fix says.
 Skip the car.

 For dealers, ask whether the original owner bought the vehicle at the dealership.
 Then ask whether the owner had it serviced at the dealership.
 If the answer is yes, ask for the service records.